 Utilizing a Roth IRA

 This has been a somewhat popular planning tool utilizing a Roth IRA to avoid annual contribution limits.
 The Roth IRA value grows while the IC-DISC profits are not taxed.
 Simple enough but it is not a risk free strategy.
 The IRS feels that this is a violation of substance over form and argued that, albeit unsuccessfully, in Summa Holdings, Inc., No. 16-1712 (6th Cir.
 2/16/17).
 My view is that the IRS argued this case wrong but that’s another article.
 If you live in the 6th Circuit, good for you.
 The primary risks here are that the IRS does not like this and Summa Holdings predated the enactment of IRS §7701(o) which codified the economic substance doctrine.
 Until the IRS makes another run at this you certainly have substantial authority for this position where it makes sense.

 You don’t see this one too often but it makes sense.
-I advised with a practitioner whose client was retiring along with a sibling from a leadership position in a successful family business.
+We have advised a client who was retiring from a leadership position in a successful family business.
 IC-DISC itself made sense as a planning tool but it also played a neat part in the transition of the business by placing the IC-DISC ownership in the hands of the retiring executives.
-Keep in mind that the IC-DISC does not have to be held by the same shareholders as the related supplier.
+Keep in mand that the IC-DISC does not have to be held by the same shareholders as the related supplier.
 This planning, in essence, permits the related supplier a full tax deduction and the retired executives enjoy reduced qualified dividend tax rates.

 The bottom line here is that IC-DISC remains alive and well for the foreseeable future courtesy of the TCJA.
 Thus, it is time to start considering using IC-DISC again and, more importantly, maximizing IC-DISC benefits with proven and reliable strategies.